Focus: purchasing equipment for a client

 - What organizational policies are in place – or could be – to help prevent conflicts of interest in your practice?

 College of Occupational Therapists of British Columbia.
-(2016).
-Conflict of interest practice standards.
+(2023).
+Conflict of interest practice standards (Rev. ed.).